jslefche/piecewiseSEM/cran-comments.md

 ## Update package
-This is a feature release with minor bug fixes.
+This is a feature release including minor bug fixes.

 ## R CMD check results
 There were no ERRORS or WARNINGS.